-Philips Respironics has identified two potential issues that could impact patient safety if not mitigated.
-Please note, these devices can continue to be safely used in line with the mitigations described below and within the Field Safety Notices.
 Providing patients with safe and high-quality therapy devices is our top priority.
-We encourage you to read the field safety notices on this page to learn more about the mitigating actions you can take to ensure safe continued use.
+We encourage you to read the field safety notices on this page to learn more about potential issues related to the Trilogy Evo platform of ventilators.

 Providing patients with safe and high-quality therapy devices is our primary focus.
 We encourage you to read the Trilogy Evo FiO2 Medical Device Correction to learn more about the mitigating actions you can take to ensure safe continued use.